Recurse-ML/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 If you feel lost with all these **"regular expression"** ideas, don't worry.
 They are a hard topic for many people.
 You can still do a lot of stuff without needing regular expressions yet.

-Now you know that whenever you need them you can use them in **FastAPI**.
+But whenever you need them and go and learn them, know that you can already use them directly in **FastAPI**.

 ### Pydantic v1 `regex` instead of `pattern`